 Studying solitary wave solutions of the derived equation directly is a complicated task, and therefore here we aim to reduce the eKdV equation \eqref{eq_ekdv} to the Gardner equation using direct and inverse near-identity transformations of the form

 up to $O(\varepsilon^2)$ corrections.
-We note that the general near-identity transformations discussed in~\cite{K, FL, HK} contain also the $\varepsilon a_4 u^2$ term which we do not need here since we wish to retain both the quadratic and cubic nonlinearities in the equation \eqref{eq_ekdv}.
-It is well-known from the studied in fluids that the Gardner equation has a rich family of solitons reducing to KdV solitons in the case of small amplitude \cite{GPP}.
-We would like to use these known solutions and to compare with the results of direct numerical simulations.
+We note that the general near-identity transformations discussed in~\cite{K, FL, HK} contain also the $\varepsilon a_4 u^2$ term which we do not use here since we wish to retain both the quadratic and cubic nonlinearities in the equation \eqref{eq_ekdv}.
+It is well-known from the studies in fluids that the Gardner equation has a rich family of solitons reducing to KdV solitons in the case of small amplitude \cite{GPP}.
+We would like to use these known solutions and to compare the related analytical solutions of our derived model with the results of direct numerical simulations of the original problem formulation.
 Various near-identity transformations have been used to study nonlinear waves in two- and three-layered fluids (e.g., \cite{MS2, MS3, PS, RKK_book}).
-We note that in the context of solids there are 9 free parameters (constants characterising elastic properties of various materials), and generally there is more freedom in the choice of coefficients of the equation (\ref{eq_ekdv}) than in the known fluid contexts.
+We note that in the context of solids there are 9 free parameters (constants characterising elastic properties of various materials), and generally there is more freedom in the choice of the coefficients of the equation (\ref{eq_ekdv}) than in the known fluid contexts.

-The appropriate choice of coefficients allows us to eliminate all higher-order dispersive terms from \eqref{eq_ekdv}:
+The appropriate choice of the coefficients allows us to eliminate all higher-order dispersive terms from \eqref{eq_ekdv}:

 The resulting Gardner equation takes the form: